CRREL-GOSRT/TC_Paper_Supporting_Data/Readme.md

 ---

 All supporting data is in the SampleData Folder including model output and observations.

-**Note**: the .vtk mesh files are too large to store on GitHub, and are available upon request.
+**Note**: the .vtk mesh files are too large to store on GitHub, and are available upon request (see contact information below).
+These files are required to run:

+- MakeFigure2.py
+- MakeFigure5.py

 ---